My Instax Mini 11 Photos Are Coming Out Black: 7 Reasons Why

 Subject Was Too Far Away At Night

 Make sure you’re within a reasonable distance of whatever you want to take a photo of, especially in the dark.
-This will make sure there’s something that the light from the flash can bounce off of and give you a great photo.
+This will ensure there’s something that the light from the flash can bounce off of and give you a great picture.

 Final Thoughts